eunomia-bpf/eunomia-bpf/examples/bpftools/minimal/README.md

 category: bpftools
 author: yunwei37
 tags: [bpftools, tracepoint, example, syscall]
-summary: a minimal example of a BPF application
+summary: a minimal example of a BPF application installs a tracepoint handler which is triggered by write syscall
 ---